nori-dot-eco/contracts/docs/LockedNORI.md

 function withdrawTo(address account, uint256 amount) external returns (bool)
 ```

-Unwrap NORI tokens and makes them available for use in the NORI contract
+Unwrap BridgedPolygonNORI tokens and makes them available for use in the BridgedPolygonNORI contract

-_This function burns &#x60;amount&#x60; of wrapped tokens and withdraws them to the corresponding {NORI} tokens.
+_This function burns &#x60;amount&#x60; of wrapped tokens and withdraws them to the corresponding {BridgedPolygonNORI}
+tokens.
 ##### Requirements:
 - Can only be used when the contract is not paused._